 1.4 Trust establishment

-In the sample use case, the communication is happening between two applications (within SAP Cloud Platform) which are in two different subscriber accounts.
+In the sample use case, the communication is happening between two applications (within SAP BTP) which are in two different subscriber accounts.
 In the context of principal propagation, the two different accounts should trust each other.
 In general terms, the SubAccnt2 shall trust SubAccnt1.

 You can establish the trust as explained in below example.